bartbutenaers/node-red-contrib-ui-web-push/README.md

 # node-red-contrib-ui-web-push
-A Node-RED widget node to send web push notifications via the dashboard.
+A Node-RED widget node to send web push notifications via the Node-RED dashboard.

 Really would like to thank Maxim Salnikov ([@webmaxru](https://twitter.com/webmaxru)) - PWA speaker/trainer, organizer of [PWA Slack](https://aka.ms/pwa-slack) and [PWACon](https://twitter.com/pwaconf)!
 By reviewing this node and sharing his knowledge about web push notifications, the user friendlyness of this UI node has been improved heavily!